 The Genghis Khan Statue, part of the Genghis Khan Complex is a 40 meter (131 ft) tall statue of Genghis Khan on horseback.
 It’s is located 54 km (33 miles) from UB by the Tuul River.

-On our way from Genghis Khan complex to Gorkhi-Terelj National Park we enjoyed a beautiful view by the the Tuul River
+On our way from Genghis Khan complex to Gorkhi-Terelj National Park, we enjoyed a beautiful view of the Tuul River